 Things to do in Colorado Springs

-• Arts and culture: Colorado Springs features a variety of museums and cultural arts centers, including the National Museum of World War II Aviation, Colorado Springs Pioneers Museum, Penrose Heritage Museum, Peterson Air & Space Museum, and Western Museum of Mining and Industry.
+• Arts and culture: You'll find museums and cultural hubs throughout Colorado Springs, such as the National Museum of World War II Aviation, Colorado Springs Pioneers Museum, Penrose Heritage Museum, Peterson Air & Space Museum, and Western Museum of Mining and Industry.

-• Sports: Grab a seat and root for the home team during an Colorado Springs Switchbacks FC (USL Championship) and Rocky Mountain Vibes (Pioneer League) game.
+• Sports: Experience the energy of a live game and back the home team at an Colorado Springs Switchbacks FC (USL Championship) and Rocky Mountain Vibes (Pioneer League) game.

 FAQ